Razorbird360/FED_S10258143A_RanenSim_Assg01/README.md

 ## Design Process

 #### User's goal
 The intended users of this website are nature enthusiasts, mainly anyone interested in national geographic news such as shows, information about nature, and where they can find these films or articles.
-It also targets people who like to travel, students who are researching on articles
+It also targets people who like to travel, students who are researching on articles.
+Users will mostly want to findout information from a reliable source which is interactive and easy to use

 #### Site ownders'goal
 National geographic wants to enhance its website to showcase their highest rated and upcoming events or shows.
 They want to have interactive features to keep their website up to date and fun to interact with, especially for a younger audience that are reading up on articles.